Memory Center Patient and Caregiver Support

-Research has shown that support groups and classes designed to help dementia patients’ well-being can be an important addition to treatment that aims to slow disease progression.
-The Memory Center provides educational opportunities to keep patients and families up to date with the latest discoveries.
+Research has shown that support groups and classes designed to help memory patients’ well-being can be an important addition to treatment that aims to slow disease progression.
+A caregiver support group can benefit those whose family members struggle with memory issues.
+Through Norton Neuroscience Institute Resource Centers, the Memory Center provides patients and their families with support groups, educational opportunities and additional resources at no additional cost.

 Stay Connected!